arshimtiaz/portfolio/arshimtiazportfolio/content/posts/networking-fundamentals/index.md

 ---
-title: "Why Networking Fundamentals Should Be Your First Step"
+title: Why Networking Fundamentals Should Be Your First Step
 date: 2025-08-06
-description: "My honest take on why you should nail the basics of networking before jumping into the flashy side of cybersecurity."
+description: My honest take on why you should nail the basics of networking before jumping into the flashy side of cybersecurity.
-author: "Arsh Imtiaz"
+author: Arsh Imtiaz
-tags: ["cybersecurity", "networking", "learning path"]
+tags:
+  - cybersecurity
+  - networking
+  - learning path
 ---

 <div style="text-align: center;">